Financial-Times/origami/components/o-tabs/MIGRATION.md

 The method `getTabPanelEls` has now been marked as "private" as it is only meant to be used internally within o-tabs.
 If you need to use this method, please raise an issue on GitHub or Slack.

+The method `keyPressHandler` has now been renamed to `keyUpHandler`.

 ## Migrating from v6 to v7

 The html for o-tabs was changed to bring support for assistive technologies.